abdur0118/Fitness-Website/README.md

 # Fitness-Website
-A website to track fitness goals, connect with people and manage data like tracking calories and footsteps\n
+A website to track fitness goals, connect with people and manage data like tracking calories and footsteps\
 Features:
 Track and record fitness parameters in form of graphs.
 ![member home page](https://user-images.githubusercontent.com/93126982/205687071-0db39a5d-1699-430b-9938-a4cc1ba03a54.png)